Vent clothes dryers directly to the outdoors, except for ventless dryers equipped with a condensate drain.

 - Remove any visible lint within the dryer.

-- At least once a year, have a professional technician clean the dryer exhaust pipe.
+- At least once a year, have a professional technician clean the dryer exhaust duct.

 - Gas dryers should be cleaned and serviced regularly by a professional.